Skip navigation

 Housing for People, Not Profit

-South Australia is in the middle of full blown housing crisis.
+South Australia is in the middle of a full-blown housing crisis.
 While thousands remain on the waitlist for social housing, rent prices have continued to spiral out of control.
-We desperately need to invest in public housing and reform a rental system that is skewed in favor of landlords.
+We desperately need to invest in public housing and reign in soaring rent prices.

 A Fair Go for Renters